While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 Oddly enough, this is the rare casino to not offer a buffet.

 The resort’s “National Market” is their version of a food court, but don’t think you’re at the mall.
-This is much more pretty and upscale, with nine different options, including Pappas Crab Cakes, George Washington Beer & Wine, and Honey’s Fried Chicken & Donuts.
+This is much more pretty and upscale, with nine different options, including Pappas Crab Cakes, Bento Sushi Bar, Memphis Q Barbecue, and Honey’s Fried Chicken, among others.

 The resorts bars include Felt, a lobby bar, and the Blossom Cocktail lounge.